0015. Fundamentals of Horticulture (2 s.h.) F S.

 0351.
 Designing with Perennials (3 s.h.)

 Perennial designs are not solely dependent on plant material selection and placement.
 They also involve an understanding of the site, an appreciation for the construction process, respect for adjacent areas, maintenance concerns, and client desires.
-This course exposes the issues that make perennial gardens effective.
+Explores the issues that make perennial gardens effective.

 0352.
 Nursery Operation, Management, and Production Techniques (3 s.h.)
 S. Prerequisite: Horticulture 0107 - 0108.